hakaru-dev/hakaru/docs/intro/probprog.md

 a process's current state, so it does not require any memory for its calculations.
 Real-world models are rarely simple, so an MCMC method should be used to help manage computational resources.

-The Metropolis-Hastings algorithm is an MCMC method for generating a sequence of random samples from a probabilistic distribution.
+The Metropolis-Hastings algorithm[^2] is an MCMC method for generating a sequence of random samples from a probabilistic distribution.
 This is useful for approximating a distribution that fits your existing data.
 The algorithm is included in Hakaru's transformations as the command tool [`mh`](../transforms/mh.md).
 This transform converts your probabilistic program into a Markov Chain which can be used for sample generation.

 [^1]: [Proababilistic programming language (Wikipedia)](https://en.wikipedia.org/wiki/Probabilistic_programming_language)
+[^2]: D.J.C.
+MacKay, "Introduction to Monte Carlo Methods", Learning in Graphical Models, vol. 89, pp. 175-204, 1998.